files-community/Website/src/routes/docs/configuring/tags/+page.md

 Note that deleting a tag will not delete the files or folders with that tag.

+## Tags widget

+The Tags widget on the home page helps you organize and access your tagged files and folders.
+This widget shows you all the tags you have created and the files and folders that have those tags.
+To enable or disable the Tags widget, go to the preferences page in settings, and toggle the switch under the widgets section.

 ## How do tags work behind the scenes?

 Instead of creating a database with a list of files and tags, we store the tag information in the file itself using alternate data streams.
 This allows: